 Visit Main Street : As previously mentioned, Main Street is restored to its early 19th century splendor.
 The streets are paved in brick, there are gaslights instead of electrical, and the buildings along Main Street are completely restored and line the entire length of Main Street.
 Note the ornate ironwork on the balconies and the Stone Row houses that face the river.
 There are unique double houses or duplexes that stem from Spanish ownership of the town in the middle 1700s.
 Throughout the historical district, which also doubles as the main street, you will see influences from Spain, France, and the United States.

-The Attractions: There are several attractions you can’t miss while visiting St. Charles, Missouri.
+The Attractions: In addition to some of the best options for food in St. Louis, there are several attractions you can’t miss while visiting St. Charles, Missouri.
 Frontier Park is one place to go to see the Katy Depot and the Lewis & Clark statue.
 You should also visit the newly restored Lewis & Clark Boathouse and the Nature Center.
 This museum boasts a tour that will take you through the expedition of Lewis & Clark and the Corps of Discovery.
 There is also an interactive building display which shows the four different types of buildings found on Main Street.
 There is also an interesting exhibit at this museum called the “Medical Exhibit”.
 The expedition had no doctor travelling on it, and only one man died during the entire journey.
 The Haviland Museum is another stop you may want to consider.
 This museum has over 1,000 pieces of Haviland china on display.
 This museum is located in the Newbill-McElhiney House in the historic district.

 St. Charles Food & Dining